flextype/docs.flextype.org/site/entries/en/concepts/plugins/entry.md

 ### <a name="installation"></a> Installation

+1. Download & Install all required dependencies for PLUGIN_NAME.
+2. Create new folder `/project/plugins/PLUGIN_NAME`
-1. Unzip plugin to the folder `/project/plugins/`
+3. Download PLUGIN_NAME and unzip plugin content to the folder `/project/plugins/PLUGIN_NAME`

 ### <a name="configuration"></a> Configuration